After losing committees, Marjorie Taylor Greene says she has been ‘freed’ to push the GOP further right

 Stripped of her committees, Greene’s most important role inside Congress may be to serve as an avatar for a purely pro-Trump strain of conservatism that shows no sign of retreating after Trump’s November loss.

+“I don’t want to give oxygen to someone who is not worthy of it,” Phillips said, frustrated by the attention Greene continues to consume.
+“And it saddens that any member that would want to come here and say that committee work doesn’t matter — then what are you doing here?”

+These GOP theatrical stars are in part mimicking their political idol, Trump.

-Trump has publicly praised Greene in the past, and Greene has suggested she intends to meet with the former president in the near future.
+The former president has publicly praised Greene in the past, and Greene has suggested she intends to meet with Trump in the near future.
 On Friday, Greene offered Trump extensive praise and noted that “a record number of Republicans” voted for him.

 “It’s because they loved his policies.
 They loved his fight.
 They love the fact that, for once, we had a president that stood up for America, stood up for American businesses and remembered the forgotten man,” she said, adding, “Republican voters support him still.
 The party is his, it doesn’t belong to anybody else.”

 That proposition is debatable.
-While only 11 Republicans broke with party leaders and voted to marginalize Greene, another proxy battle this week ended in a resounding victory for one of Trump’s main intraparty opponents — Rep. Liz Cheney (R-Wyo.), the GOP conference chairwoman who had voted in favor of Trump’s impeachment for inciting the Jan.
-6 riot.
+While only 11 Republicans broke with party leaders and voted to marginalize Greene, Cheney survived another proxy battle to hold onto her position as the GOP conference chairwoman, No. 3 in leadership.

-A push from Trump loyalists to remove Cheney from her leadership position failed in a secret-ballot vote where roughly two-thirds of Republicans voted to keep her in place — heeding a call by House Minority Leader Kevin McCarthy (R-Calif.) for unity ahead of the 2022 midterms.
+A push from Trump loyalists to remove Cheney from her leadership position failed in a secret-ballot vote where more than two-thirds of Republicans voted to keep her in place — heeding a call by House Minority Leader Kevin McCarthy (R-Calif.) for unity ahead of the 2022 midterms.

 After Greene posted on Twitter Friday morning that Democrats were a “bunch of morons … for giving some one like me free time,” one of her sharpest GOP critics, Rep. Adam Kinzinger (R-Ill.), responded that the sentiment proved her contrition was a facade: “There is no remorse here for her past comments.
 Just a huge desire to be famous.”